mingyuanzhou/SiD/README.md

 ### Prepare the Datasets

-To prepare the training datasets needed to distill EDM, follow the instructions provided in the [EDM codebase](https://github.com/NVlabs/edm/tree/main?tab=readme-ov-file#preparing-datasets).
+To prepare the training datasets needed by SiDA to distill EDM, follow the instructions provided in the [EDM codebase](https://github.com/NVlabs/edm/tree/main?tab=readme-ov-file#preparing-datasets).
 Once the datasets are ready, place them in the `/data/datasets/` folder with the following names:

 - `cifar10-32x32.zip`
 - `imagenet-64x64.zip`
 - `ffhq-64x64.zip`
 - `afhqv2-64x64.zip`

-To prepare the ImageNet 512x512 training dataset needed to distill EDM2, follow the instructions provided in the [EDM2 codebase](https://github.com/NVlabs/edm2/tree/main?tab=readme-ov-file#preparing-datasets).
+To prepare the ImageNet 512x512 training dataset needed by SiDA to distill EDM2, follow the instructions provided in the [EDM2 codebase](https://github.com/NVlabs/edm2/tree/main?tab=readme-ov-file#preparing-datasets).
 Once the dataset is ready, place them in the `/data/datasets/` folder with the following names:

 - `img512-sd.zip`